Suhas1131/GalaxyEvolution/README.md

 - **Blue galaxies:** systems that are typically still forming stars and contain younger stellar populations
 - **Red galaxies:** systems that are typically older and less actively star-forming

-Between these groups is a transition region known as the **green valley**.
-Measuring this boundary helps quantify how galaxy populations evolve over time and how that evolution depends on environment.
+The space between these groups is known as the **green valley**.
+Galaxies in this region are often interpreted as systems that are in the process of shutting down star formation through a process called **quenching**.
+Measuring the green valley is therefore a way to study how galaxy populations change over time.

+A major question in extragalactic astronomy is what causes quenching.
+It may be driven by internal galaxy properties, local environment, cosmic time, or some combination of these factors.
+By measuring how the green-valley boundary changes with redshift and environment, this project tests which factors are most strongly associated with that transition.

 This project constructs a statistical green-valley divider using repeated two-component fits to galaxy color distributions.
 The divider is tracked across:

-- **Redshift:** used as a proxy for cosmic time
+- **Redshift:** used as a proxy for cosmic time, where redshift values increase as you go further back in time
 - **Absolute magnitude:** a measure of intrinsic galaxy brightness
-- **Local environment:** total stellar mass within a 2 Mpc radius around each galaxy
+- **Local environment:** total stellar mass within a 2 Mpc* radius around each galaxy

-The public version of this repository emphasizes the analysis workflow, statistical methodology, code structure, and selected results.
+The public version of this repository emphasizes the analysis workflow, statistical methodology, and selected results.
 Raw survey catalogs and large intermediate data products are not included.

-<sub>1 Mpc, or one megaparsec, is approximately 3.26 million light-years.</sub>
+<sub>*1 Mpc, or one megaparsec, is approximately 3.26 million light-years.</sub>

----
+___

 ## Technical Project Design